reidmorrison/semantic_logger/docs/index.md

 layout: default
 ---

+Semantic Logger is a comprehensive logging interface that enables human and machine readable logging outputs.

+* Colorful text log files for humans to read.
+* JSON log files containing all Semantic information that machines can easily comsume.
+* Write to multiple output destinations at the same time.
+* Forward logs to a centralized logging system, via JSON output or built-in appenders.

-Semantic Logger adds contextual information to every log message to assist significantly in searching and processing large amounts of log messages.
+Semantic Logger adds contextual information to every log entry:

-Additional information captured by Semantic Logger:

 * Name
     * Name of the class that logged the message.